Mermaid Ice Cream Birthday Cake

 For the Mermaid Ice Cream Cake, I used my typical no bake Oreo crust.
 It’s simply crushed Oreo cookies (or gluten free chocolate sandwich cookies) mixed with sugar and melted butter.
 It’s pressed into a 9×13-inch pan and frozen for 15 minutes to set.

-If you prefer a brownie crust, try the recipe from my Brownie Peppermint Ice Cream Cake.
+If you prefer a brownie crust, try the recipe from my Brownie Peppermint Ice Cream Cake, or for a chocolate chip cookie cake crust, try this Chocolate Chip Cookie Ice Cream Cake!

 Color the Ice Cream